hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/cat-photo-app/README.md

 `<a href="https://www.freecodecamp.org">click here to go to freeCodeCamp.org</a>`

 Add the anchor text `cat photos` to the anchor element.
 This will become the link's text.

+## Step 12

+Add the words `See more` before the anchor element and `in our gallery` after the anchor element.